apify/apify-docs/docs/proxy/datacenter_proxy/examples.md

 > Instead of a username, you specify proxy settings (e.g. "groups-SHADER+BUYPROXIES94952", "session-123").<br/>
 > Use **auto** for default settings.

+For examples using [PHP](https://www.php.net/), you need to have the [cURL](https://www.php.net/manual/en/book.curl.php) extension enabled in your PHP installation.
+See [installation instructions](https://www.php.net/manual/en/curl.installation.php) for more information.

 ### [](#single-request-with-a-random-ip-address) Single request with a random IP address

 The IP address is chosen from all available proxy groups.